anoopanni/student_clubs_notification/README.md

 Tampara Venkata Santosh Anish Dora (W1641666)

 step 1.
-Install Docker Desktop Client step 2.
-Execute from root directory of the repository: make build step 3.
+Install Docker Desktop Client. step 2.
+Execute the following command from terminal with root directory of the project as current directory: make build. step 3.
 Access the website by hitting http://localhost:8050 from the browser.
-The current port is set to 8050, we can change this in DockerFile and docker-compose.yaml
+The current port is set to 8050, we can change this in DockerFile and docker-compose.yaml.

 All the build instructions is on Makefile.
 The following commands are useful in handling docker containers in an efficient way :

 a) make down:
-            This will remove all the running containers
+            This will stop all the running containers and remove network.
 b) make logs:
             Provides logs of the running container.
 This can be used to check python Flask logs.
 c) make exec: